An in-depth HTTP Strict Transport Security Tutorial

 During the initial connection to the website, the web browser hasn't yet received the HSTS policy and may still use an unsecured connection, such as HTTP, to communicate with the website.
 This connection might give an attacker room to intercept the initial contact between the web browser and the web server, potentially reading or altering the sensitive information being transmitted.

 Implementing HSTS isn’t just a way of keeping your website secure.
-It’s also an effective way of showing your website’s users that you value and prioritize their security by taking care of how you handle their data.
-HSTS doesn’t just add an extra layer of protection, these efforts will positively impact your organization’s reputation and build trust with visitors and customers.
+It’s also an effective way of showing your website’s users that you value and prioritise their security by taking care of how you handle their data.
+HSTS doesn’t just add an extra layer of protection, these efforts will positively impact your organisation’s reputation and build trust with visitors and customers.

 You should always use HSTS on websites that transmit sensitive user data, such as login credentials or financial data.
 This will help prevent unwanted attacks and protect the confidentiality and integrity of transmitted sensitive information.
 By enforcing HTTPS use for all communication, HSTS can help prevent a wide range of cyberattacks.